agheadley/halite/README.md

 # Reports

+- in play View.svelte line 283 - group reports generate.

 - use {@html data} to display - so only build once ?
 - {@html html.getChance() } see _Pupil.svelte

-- add reports print/export for pupils and for teaching groups
 - document documention for break-inside and break-after css for report priting.

 -Pupil view from pupil/ , assessments and overview and parent to simply use the same data structure and therefore the same display component.
 The print view needs the html generation method, the others don't!